VDA5050/VDA5050/VDA5050_EN.md

 >Figure 2 Structure of the Information Flow

 During the implementation phase, the driverless transport systems (DTS) consisting of master control and AGV is set up.
-The necessary framework conditions are defined by the operator and the required information is either entered manually by him or stored in the master control by importing from other systems.
+The necessary framework conditions are defined by the operator and the required information is either entered manually by them or stored in the master control by importing from other systems.
 Essentially, this concerns the following content:

 - Definition of routes: Using CAD import, routes can be taken over in the master control.